 Most of the Ring Road doesn’t have much of a hard shoulder, so you’ll frequently be forced to ride in traffic (such as it is in Iceland).
 The majority of the Ring Road is open to cyclists, except for two stretches in the west – the Hvalfjörður Tunnel and the area around Reykjavik, where the road becomes a proper motorway.
 Most cyclists can complete the Ring Road in two weeks.

 Top tips for cyclists: Cycling necessities like tire repair kits and spares can be easily found in Reykjavik, but they’ll more or less vanish outside of town.
 Make sure to stock up before departing.
 Most cyclists bring their own bikes to Iceland, but Reykjavik Bike Tours offers multi-day mountain bike rentals that serve as touring bikes.

 Boats and ferry services make for lovely day trips

-Boats are most commonly sightseeing options for travelers, heading out for a day on the water and then returning to the same port of call.
+Boats are mainly sightseeing options for travelers, heading out for a day on the water and then returning to the same port of call.
 However, there are a few areas where taking a ferry is the main way to get around.
 Most major routes carry vehicles as well.

 Take the ferry from Reykjavik to the uninhabited island of Viðey

-Leaving from Reykjavik, this ferry makes regular trips to uninhabited Viðey Island and its wealth of hiking trails, seabird colonies and historic buildings.
+Leaving Reykjavik, this ferry makes regular trips to uninhabited Viðey Island and its wealth of hiking trails, seabird colonies, and historic buildings.
 Buy tickets at ferry terminals at Skarfabakki and in the Old Harbor (summer only).
 Cars are not allowed on Viðey Island.